jkudria/calculator-js/README.md

 * [ ] if too many characters in text area, shrink them to fit
 * [ ] some visual indication when equal button pressed (e.g. see macOS calculator)
 * [x] highlight operator button to show that its the "active" operator
+* [x] BUG: background color on body not showing up with github pages
+	* wait for cache to update
+* [ ] maybe reduce size of display area

 ### Logic
 * [x] when operator pressed, start new number